 Finding yourself in situations like this doesn’t always mean that you are working against your own agreements.
 It might mean that, or it might mean that your community of agreements is not available, and your creativity and willing participation in wherever you find yourself is needed to keep the seams of your life from unraveling.
 Sometimes it is necessary to make things up as we go.
 The upside is we develop mastery in flying by the seat of our pants, using our own initiative and wits to keep body and soul together.

 The Larger Context

 All of us live inside a context that has been written and is being written by, capitalism gone wrong.
 Those of us who know better make no bones about this – human beings have created a political and economic civilization that is built on the belief of power-over, competition, and “survival of the fittest.”
 This paradigm is pervasive, and even if one does see right through it, we as individuals are still left to deal with its fallout.
 Without a cultural belief that embraces the right of everyone to the tree of life, which includes making available the financial resources and opportunities to allow the individual to bring forth his or her best contribution, each one of us is on his/her own.
-Some have family and friends who can from time to time help bridge the gaps, but many do not.
+Some of us have family and friends who can from time to time help bridge the gaps, but many do not.
 Even so, without a larger societal support structure that recognizes the grave reality of unemployment and resulting poverty, the suffering of millions will continue.
 These comments are also meant to include the handicapped, the aging, the lesser skilled, and those who suffer from debilitating physical or mental issues.
 Their entry into the “game” is even more severely circumscribed.